 The relationship between the storm tracks and SST in June-August (JJA) is somewhat less clear.
-The first EOF of JJA 2-8 day 300 hPa z'2 is a weakening and equatorward shift of the storm track in both the Pacific and Atlantic in CCSM3 and ERA-40 (black contours in Fig. 7), although the patterns are somewhat stronger and more extensive in the model.
+The first EOF of JJA 2-8 day 300 hPa z2 is a weakening and equatorward shift of the storm track in both the Pacific and Atlantic in CCSM3 and ERA-40 (black contours in Fig. 7), although the patterns are somewhat stronger and more extensive in the model.
 The poleward shift of CCSM3 storm track EOFs relative to ERA-40 reflects the poleward shift of the JJA mean storm tracks relative to ERA-40 (not shown), which is also found in CAM3 (Hurrell et al. 2005).
 The SST anomalies regressed on the corresponding storm track PCs (color shading in Fig. 7) shift the strongest meridional SST gradient equatorward, and thus may reinforce the storm track anomalies.
-Lag regression analysis shows that the SST anomalies are largest when they lag the storm track anomalies by about 1 month in both summer and winter (not shown), implying that the atmosphere is forcing the SST anomalies, but the link between the storm track and the SST forcing is not clear in JJA.
+Lag regression analysis shows that the SST anomalies are largest when they lag the storm track anomalies by about one month in both summer and winter (not shown), implying that the atmosphere is forcing the SST anomalies, but the link between the storm track and the SST forcing is not clear in JJA.
 Although the 1000 hPa zonal wind anomalies regressed on the storm track PCs (not shown) line up reasonably well with the SST anomalies in the Atlantic, in the Pacific the SST and zonal wind anomalies are in approximate meridional quadrature and further analysis is required to explain the forcing of the SST anomalies that accompany the dominant pattern of JJA storm track variability over the North Pacific.
 However, it is encouraging that the relationship between storm tracks and SST is similar between CCSM3 and observations in both summer and winter.
+While there is a close correspondence between the storm track related temperature anomalies in CCSM3 and ERA-40 over the ocean, differences between them are more pronounced over the continents during summer and winter.